Overview

 About Mount Bromo

-Mount Bromo, also known as Gunung Bromo is a 2300 meter high active volcano, located in East-Java in Indonesia.
-It is one of the 129 active volcanoes of the country and one of 5 in the Tengger-Semeru National Park.
+Mount Bromo, also known as Gunung Bromo is a 2300-meter-high active volcano, located in East Java in Indonesia.
+It is one of the 129 active volcanoes in the country and one of 5 in the Tengger-Semeru National Park.
 You can witness the sunrise over the breathtaking Bromo landscape from one of the Bromo sunrise viewpoints such as Penanjakan or KingKong hill.
 After watching a magical sunrise, you can cruise over the sea of sand at the base of the volcano during a 4X4 jeep safari and climb your way up to the top of the crater and see this impressive volcano crater from closely.

 Practical